hed-standard/hed-python/README.md

 ### Relationship to other repositories

 The `hed-python` repository contains the Python infrastructure for validating and analyzing HED.
-This repository has two companion repositories:
+This repository has several companion repositories:
 - [`hed-web`](https://github.com/hed-standard/hed-web) contains the web interface
 for HED as well as a deployable docker module that supports web services for HED.
 - [`hed-examples`](https://github.com/hed-standard/hed-examples) contains examples of